ynganatra/pd-speech-cross-language-generalization/README.md

 ## Related publication
 This repository supports the research described in the paper:
-“Cross-Language and Cross-Accent Generalization of Parkinson’s Disease Voice Biomarkers Using Transfer Learning and Explainable AI".
+“Cross-Language Generalization of Parkinson’s Disease Speech Detection Using Limited Target Data Calibration".
 The paper reports the experimental design and results.
 This repository provides the accompanying code and analysis notebooks.

 ## Contact
 For questions about this repository, please open a GitHub Issue.